huggingface/dataset-viewer/docs/source/duckdb_cli_combine_and_export.md

 </Tip>

-Finally, let's push the resulting dataset to the Hub using the `datasets` library in Python:
+Finally, let's push the resulting dataset to the Hub using the [Datasets](https://huggingface.co/docs/datasets/index) library in Python:

 ```python
 from datasets import load_dataset